AAGiron/acme-newchallenge/docs/PQTransitionChallenge.md

 //}
 ```

-Lastly, changing the CAImpl struct in the ca.go file was also required.
+Changing the CAImpl struct in the ca.go file was also required.
 The name of certificate chains are ClassicChains, and we added two
 different fields: PQACME and PQChains.
 PQACME is a boolean flag that
 uses the post-quantum issuance chain when it is set by true; PQChains